 Her food trucks attend festivals, events and Christmas markets (Vörösmarty square and Szt.
 István square alike).
-On the markets, 3 filled types were available: Oreo, Sweet dreams and Gingerbread.
+First, I tried a filled chimney cake on a Christmas market, where 3 filled types were available: Oreo, Sweet dreams and Gingerbread.
 The Oreo chimney cake gets its name because they placed an Oreo biscuit in the cream.
 The other parts don’t resemble the taste of Oreo, however, the combination of the chocolate cream and the chimney cake is amazing.
 Super tasty!

 - Traditional chimney cake – 1200 HUF

 - Filled chimney cake cone – 1800 HUF

 Opening time: Monday – Friday: 8 am – 8 pm, Saturday: 8 am – 3 pm

 Try out a different kind of chimney cake!
 In Hoppácska the lukewarm chimney cake works as a plate, so you can eat your plate too.
 The topping on your edible plate can be salty and sweet too.
 3 salty and 2 sweet combinations are permanent on the menu, which changes every week.

 It was very hard to choose, but I went for a dessert, so I asked for their recommendation and I could get a small bite from every sweet topping.
 I could resist a gingerbread chimney cake.
 (Yes, it was Christmas time.)
 Ooooo… the cream was so good and the chimney cake as well.
 The dough wasn’t as sweet as usual but it’s still good.
 Chimney cake is around 15 cm long and cut in half.